West Nordic Capital Fund

 Applications for grants from the fund

 Grants from the fund can be applied for early in the year and are awarded annually.
-The grants are advertised on the Reykjavík City website and social media, and in major newspapers.
+Information is posted on the Reykjavík City website and social media.
 To apply, individuals must use the appropriate forms found on the websites of the capital cities and provide information about their projects, estimated financial expenditure, and amounts requested.
 Grant recipients must use their funding within the calendar year of the grant and return any unused funds.
 At the end of the project, grant beneficiaries must submit a report to the Fund together with a financial statement.

 About the West Nordic Capital Fund

-The Reykjavik City Council acceded to the cooperation fund of Nuuk, Reykjavík, and Tórshavn on July 20, 1999.
-The Fund was originally managed according to rules from June 18, 1999, which were revised in 2012, giving it its’ current name West Nordic Capital Fund (I. Vestnorræni höfuðborgarsjóðurinn).
+City Council acceded to the cooperation fund of Nuuk, Reykjavík, and Tórshavn on July 20, 1999.
+The Fund was originally managed according to rules from June 18, 1999, which were revised in 2012 when the name of the fund was changed to West Nordic Capital Fund (I. Vestnorræni höfuðborgarsjóðurinn).
 Members of the fund are Kommuneqarfik Sermersooq (Nuuk) in Greenland, Tórshavn in the Faroe Islands, and Reykjavík City.

 Purpose and objectives

-The mission of the fund is to promote cooperation and understanding between politicians and residents in Reykjavík, Tórshavn, and Kommuneqarfik Sermersooq (Nuuk) through grants for cultural, educational, and sporting projects.
+The mission of the fund is to promote cooperation and understanding between politicians and residents in Reykjavík, Tórshavn, and Kommuneqarfik Sermersooq (Nuuk) through:

 Composition of the Board and meetings